In some circumstances you may need to use libraries other than our own. Your Academic Liaison Librarian will be pleased to help and advise you.

 It is currently not possible for taught postgraduate or final year undergraduate students to renew an existing Bodleian Reader card when it expires.

-SCONUL Access Scheme
+SCONUL Access Scheme (currently suspended)

 The SCONUL Access Scheme is currently suspended.
 No existing SCONUL Access card holders will be able to use the facilities of other institutions.
 We will not be processing any new SCONUL Access applications.